Booting an Operating System

 Stage 2: the Volume Boot Record

 Once the BIOS transfers control to the start of the MBR that was loaded into memory, the MBR code scans through its partition table and loads the Volume Block Record for that partition.
 The VBR is located starting at the first disk block of the designated partition.
 The first block of the VBR identifies the partition type and size and contains an Instruction Program Loader that contains code to load additional blocks that comprise the second stage boot loader.
-On Windows NT-derived systems (e.g., Windows 2000, Windows XP, Vista), the IPL loads a program called NTLDR, which then loads the operating system.
+On Windows NT-derived systems (e.g., Windows 2008, Windows 2012, Windows 7, Windows 8), the IPL loads a program called NTLDR, which then loads the operating system.

 One reason that low level boot loaders have a difficult time with loading a full OS, especially one that may be composed of multiple files, is that doing so requires the ability to parse a file system structure.
 This means understanding how directories and file names are laid out and how to find the data blocks that correspond to a specific file.
 A higher-level loader, such as Microsoft’s NTLDR, can read NTFS, FAT, and ISO 9660 (CD) file formats.